-The Oldwife Underwing seems drab and ordinary until seen in flight where its bright orange hindwings are exposed in a marvelous flash of color.
+The Oldwife Underwing seems drab and ordinary at rest, but when seen in flight, its bright orange hindwings get to show off in marvelous fashion.

-Underwings hide their colors when resting by laying them flat.
+Underwing moths hide their colors when resting by laying their wings flat.
 The smaller hindwings of the Oldwife Underwing are a rich orange color with irregular black bands crossing them.
-A light fringe decorates the edges.
-These wings are only visible when the wings are spread wide, usually in the take-off position and in flight.
+A light fringe decorates their edges.
+These wings are only visible when the wings are spread wide open, usually just when it is about to take off and fly away.
 The larger, less conspicuous forewings are gray with black scalloped lines that cross almost every third portion of the wing.
-A light brown band fills in some space between the bottom black line and the bottom of the wings.
-An large brown spot sits at the center of the wing, closer to its edge than the body.
-Closer to the midline, a second paler gray spot lies next to each brown one.
+A light brown band also crosses wings near the bottom.
+A dark brown spot sits at the center of each wing, and a second, paler spot lies is further down.
 The Oldwife Underwing bears many similarities to its close relatives like The Bride and the Youthful Underwing.

-Adults can be found flying at night and by lights in areas near deciduous forests.
+Adults can be found flying at night and near light sources in areas close to deciduous forests.
 They are most active from summer through early autumn.
 Caterpillars eat hickory and walnut tree leaves.

 Scientific Name: Catocala palaeogama